CoconutMacaroon/Broccoli/README.md

 Code files contain: one or more commands, and zero or one function.
 Do NOT put blank lines in the code; however, a blank line at the end of the code is REQUIRED.

+## Other Files

+There are two main file types: `*.broc` and `*.brocc`.
+They represent code files and compiled Broccoli code files respectively.

 ## To-do
 - [x] Add walls
 - [x] Add functions